abdullahaleem/metal-detection-wifi/README.md

 ## Data Collection

+We conducted 459 experiments with minimal differences in experimental setup for four people, having different heights and body masses, with and without metal sheet.
+The walking pace and angles for all subjects were kept almost the same with natural variations only.
 Experiments were conducted in a basement (42 x 39 ft) and the receiver nodes are put 11.5 ft from the transmitter node.
 Duration of each experiment was 10 seconds involving a person approaching the transmitter node starting from a fixed position and stopping at another fixed position, 17 ft away.
-In the first case, subjects approach the transmitter without holding any metallic sheet.
-In the second case, they carry a metallic aluminum sheet.
-Data is collected over multiple days and four people with different heights and body masses performed the experiment.

 **CSI Extraction** is done using a tool built by Asif Hanif on the Intel Wi-Fi Wireless Link 5300 802.11n MIMO radios, using a custom modified firmware and open source Linux wireless drivers.
 It provides channel state information for 30 sub-carrier groups.
 Each channel matrix entry is a complex number, with signed 8-bit resolution each for the real and imaginary parts.
 It specifies the gain and phase of the signal path between a single transmit-receive antenna pair.

-** CSI with Static Target**
+**CSI with Static Target**

 ![statictargetCSI](https://res.cloudinary.com/emazecom/image/fetch/c_limit,a_ignore,w_440,h_280/https%3A%2F%2Fuserscontent2.emaze.com%2Fimages%2F694313c7-4a1b-4238-afea-b3d7418ecc2d%2F72fd1edee58e624798969bd18a8a63c9.jpg)

-** CSI with moving Target**
+**CSI with moving Target**

 Contrary to the static cases, target motion along a predefined trajectory also induces motion artifacts in received CSI.
 As a result, the previously differnce in CSI no longer remains.

 ![movingtargetCSI](https://res.cloudinary.com/emazecom/image/fetch/c_limit,a_ignore,w_360,h_240/https%3A%2F%2Fuserscontent2.emaze.com%2Fimages%2F694313c7-4a1b-4238-afea-b3d7418ecc2d%2Ff2a1ddbd0b954c29b647067e2b7d223a.jpg)